microsoft/node-jsonc-parser/README.md

      */
     scan(): SyntaxKind;
     /**
-     * Returns the current scan position, which is after the last read token.
+     * Returns the zero-based current scan position, which is after the last read token.
      */
     getPosition(): number;
     /**